 Hay Creek Stock Farm in Sebeka, Minn., is looking for one person to intern at their 160-acre farm.
 The intern will gain skills in animal husbandry, pasture management, organic vegetable production and direct marketing.
 The internship begins on June 1 and runs through Sept.
 15.

-in Vashon, Wash., may be a good fit.
+If you’d prefer to gain experience in a non-traditional farm setting, the Lavender Hill Farm in Vashon, Wash., may be a good fit.
 The intern will work on a ½-acre lavender farm and garden and live with the farm owners and their two children.
 The lavender internship begins on July 1 and ends Aug.
 15.

 (MNN homepage photo: fatihhoca/iStockphoto)